 Nneoma could see how much he wanted to save her from the pains.
 She felt loved.
-Jackson would have told her to be strong, that strong women don’t fall sick, and she’d wondered again what else attracted her to Jackson aside his money.
+Jackson would have told her to be strong, that strong women don’t fall sick.
+She wondered again what else attracted her to Jackson aside his money.

 As soon as Akwang reached the hospital, he took her in his arms and rushed her to the emergency unit.

-The nurses surrounded Nneoma, and after she was taken to her ward and attended to, the doctor called him into the ward where she was laid.
+The nurses surrounded Nneoma, and after she was taken to her ward and attended to, the doctor called him into the ward where she was lying.

 The female doctor turned to him and said, “Are you her husband?”